RobertsLab/sams-notebook/_posts/2022/2022-10-01-Daily-Bits---October-2022.md

   - Daily Bits
 ---

+20221027

+- Worked on CEABIGR stuff - primarily creating a file of differences in max transcript counts between treatments/sexes for eventual use in Circos.

+- Pub-a-thon.

+- 16s pipelines are still running!
+Mox job actually died a little after 1 day of running due a mistake I made in variable naming.
+Ugh.
+Restarted late  tonight.

+---

 20221026

 - The 16s pipeline was still running after 24hrs.
 Decided this was too long, so killed it.